tomwhite/memray-array/README.md

 * **Compressed writes** - actual copies 2, desired copies 1
     * It is surprising that there are *two* copies, not one, given that the uncompressed case has zero copies (for local v2, at least).
 What's happening is that the numcodecs blosc compressor is making an extra copy when [it resizes the compressed buffer](https://github.com/zarr-developers/numcodecs/blob/3c933cf19d4d84f2efc5f3a36926d8c569514a90/numcodecs/blosc.pyx#L345).
 A similar thing happens for lz4 and zstd.
-    * **Remedy**: this could be fixed in numcodecs by https://github.com/zarr-developers/numcodecs/pull/656.
+    * **Remedy**: the issue is tracked in numcodecs in https://github.com/zarr-developers/numcodecs/issues/717.

 ### Reads